rozennrd/OPALE/README.md

  - For microService :
  Go to BobPlanning.microService --> cd .\BobPlanning.microService
- Create a env mode for python (only the first time) --> python -m venv venv Go in env mode for python :
+ Create a env mode for python --> python -m venv venv Go in env mode for python :
    If you are a linux user --> source venv/bin/activate If you are a Windows user --> .\venv\Scripts\activate